Code

 Favourite Languages

-• Java: This is the language where I do most of my programming.
+• Java: This is the language where I do most of my professional programming.
+Both as a web app and Android developer I have honed much of my experience with this modern language.

 • PHP: Not the most elegant of languages, but if you need a small to medium sized web application you can’t go wrong with PHP.